codekunoichi/clinical_insights_ai/README.md

 We encourage you to dive into this repository and experiment with the tools and AI models.
 Consider investing a small amount in token credits:

 - OpenAI Credits: $10 for nearly 1 million tokens, enough for a proof of concept.
 - Anthropic Credits: $25 to get started.

 Instead of spending on that daily coffee, invest in yourself and your future.
 Learn prompt engineering, develop AI skills, and experiment freely!

 For pricing details, check out:

-For pricing details, check out:
 - [OpenAI Pricing](https://openai.com/api/pricing/)